 Written by Natalia |

-Harbin is always a popular winter destination in China, owing to its spectacular Ice and Snow Festival and surrounding dream-like snow scenery from November to February.
-Of course, when you plan a trip to Harbin, you must take its transportation into consideration.
+When you plan a trip to Harbin, you must take its transportation into consideration.
 Fortunately, no matter where you start the trip, you can easily get to Harbin, either by flight or train.

-Well, itās also very convenient to get around by bus or subway.
-For most travelers, subway is the prior choice as it is warm and punctual in the harsh cold winter.
-If you want to explore the city further, you may take a bus wandering through the western-style buildings.
+Well, it’s also very convenient to get around by bus, subway or taxi.
+For most travelers, the subway is the preferred choice as Harbin is a top winter destination in China and subway is warm and punctual in the harsh cold winter.

-Whatās worth mentioning is that you need to reserve more time for travelling around in winter as the snow-covered road can be very slippery.
-In the following guide on Harbin transportation, we cover everything you need to know, from airport transfers to winter-specific tips.
+In the following guide, we cover everything you need to know, from airport transfers to winter-specific tips.
 Hope you can have a smooth trip!

 Content Preview

-- How to Get to Harbin: Flights and Trains
+- How to Get to

 - Get to Harbin from Major Cities

-- Harbin Public Transport: How to Get Around the City
+- How to Get Around

-- How to Get to Key Harbin Attractions
+- Get to Key Harbin Attractions

-- Essential tips for Visitors to Travel around Harbin
+- Tips for Travel around

-- FAQs about Harbin Transportation
+- FAQs

 How to Get to Harbin: Flights and Trains